-When it is time for the person dropping off the child to go, tell the child you are leaving, and say, "Goodbye, I'll be back after work."
-Be sure to say "Goodbye" and not sneak out of the room as this can cause additional stress on your child.
-If your child is having difficulty separating, signal a teacher for assistance.
+When it is time for the person dropping off the child to go, tell the child you are leaving, and say, "Goodbye."
+If our child is having difficulty separating, signal a teacher for assistance.
 Feel free to call us later if your child is upset when you leave, and we will let you know how he or she is doing.